 “I would go back to the polling station and vote to stay, simply because this morning the reality is kicking in,” student Mandy Suthi, who also voted to leave the European Union, told ITV News.
 Did Suthi not think all of her actions leading up and through the act of voting itself were a part of reality?
 Or is reality the moment when a person realizes her vote actually does matter?

 There is so much Bregret that an online petition asking for a redo (created by a pro-Brexit voter prior to the results) has already amassed over three million signatures.
 Whether or not a second referendum is possible misses the underlying point.
 In this case, people only started to believe in reality when they faced the consequences–the equivalent of deciding to study for an examine only after you’ve failed it.
-Civic-mindedness in the digital age seems to rely less on reason or facts and more on passion.

 Voters’ confusion about the consequences of their actions is indicative of a larger trend.
 Civic-mindedness in the digital age increasingly seems to rely less on reason or facts and more on passion.
 In the case of Brexit, people voted emotionally.
 Many voters were fueled by a xenophobic nationalism reflective of a larger, global uptick in nationalist movements worldwide—including Trumpism in the US.